cornellius-gp/gpytorch/README.md

 pip install pre-commit
 pre-commit install
 ```
-From then on, this will automatically run flake8, isort, black and other tools over the files you commit each time you commit to gpytorch or a fork of it.
+From then on, this will automatically run flake8, µfmt (black + µsort), and other tools over the files you commit each time you commit to gpytorch or a fork of it.

 ## The Team